-The new Code for 2010/11 introduces full implementation of International Financial Reporting Standards, and significant work has been undertaken over the last year to achieve this transition.
-The Code is now based on approved accounting standards issued by the International Financial Reporting Interpretations Committee.
+The Code is based on approved accounting standards issued by the International Financial Reporting Interpretations Committee.
 It also draws on approved accounting standards issued by the International Public Sector Accounting Standards Board and the UK Accounting Standards Board where these provide additional guidance.

 These changes aim to improve the comparability of the Board's accounts with the rest of the public sector and over time with the private sector.
-There are new statements and layouts and requirements for more detailed disclosures.
 Overall this results in the presentation of more detailed financial statements which aim to provide greater transparency about the key issues affecting the Board's finances.